Background contributions in the electron-tracking Compton camera onboard SMILE-2+: Results

-Herein, we discuss the comparison of the results of the present study with those of a previous study~\cite{2022Takada}.
-The previously simulated energy spectrum did not reproduce the bump structure around 1~MeV.
-In contrast, we could replicate the spectrum considering the accidental background.
-In previous simulated spectrum, although Ling's model contained the atmospheric and cosmic diffuse gamma rays, this study did not include the cosmic diffuse gamma rays.
-Even if we considered the cosmic diffuse gamma rays, the total spectrum was within the systematic uncertainty of the atmospheric gamma rays evaluated in this study.
-Also, the previous study removed the unexplained component effectively thanks to the event selection of $-0.5<\Delta\cos\alpha<0.5$.
+Herein, we compare the results of the present study with those of a previous study~\cite{2022Takada}.
+The previously simulated energy spectrum did not reproduce the bump structure at approximately 1~MeV.
+In contrast, we could replicate the spectrum when considering the accidental background.
+In the previous simulated spectra, although Ling's model considered the atmospheric and cosmic diffuse gamma rays; however, in this study, we did not consider cosmic diffuse gamma rays.
+Even if we considered cosmic diffuse gamma rays, the total spectrum was within the systematic uncertainty of the atmospheric gamma rays evaluated in this study.
+Additionally, in the previous study~\cite{2022Takada}, the unexplained component was effectively removed with the event selection of $-0.5<\Delta\cos\alpha<0.5$.